๐Ÿ”๏ธ South Dakota Eviction Notice Laws

 Summons Served on Tenant

-The court issues a summons that must be served on the tenant by the sheriff or process server.
+The court issues a summons served by the sheriff or process server.
 The tenant receives notice of the hearing date, time, and location.

 4